 Most studies will need a full review by a REC.
 However, studies with 'no material ethical issues' may apply for proportionate review which is usually complete within two weeks of submission.
-Further information, a toolkit to check eligibility and submission details are available on the proportionate review information and guidance for applicants (PDF).
+Further information, to check eligibility and submission details are available on the proportionate review information and guidance for applicants (PDF).

-Although REC review is not required for research limited to use of previously collected, non-identifiable information, even from NHS patients, CTRG do need to be aware of the research and review the documents on behalf of the University.
+REC review is not required for research limited to use of previously collected, non-identifiable information

 Guidelines from the International Committee of Medical Journal Editors (ICMJE) require most clinical research studies to be listed on a public register before they can be considered for publication.

 This applies to 'any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcome'.
 Interventions include drugs, surgical procedures, devices, behavioural treatments, dietary interventions and process-of-care changes.
 Health outcomes include any biomedical or health-related outcomes including pharmacokinetics and adverse events.

 If you are unsure whether your study needs registration, contact CTRG for advice.

 The University has an account with the clinicaltrials.gov registry, which provides online, searchable access to the public.
 Registration cannot be created until all regulatory approvals are in place.
 Please email email@example.com if you would like an individual user account, including the CI’s full name, title, work phone and email address.

 If there is involvement of any third party, then you may require contracts and agreements to be in place.
 The CTRG team, together with the Medical Sciences team, can help identify what agreements (if any) are required.